Cotecna-Inspection/DomainCore/README.md

       public string Test { get; set; }
   }
   ```
-2. Create a query handler class, implementing IQueryHandler<TQuery, TResult> or IAsyncQueryHandler<TQuery, TResult> where TQuery is the class created above and TResult the objet to be sent back.
+2. Create a command handler class, implementing ICommandHandler<TCommand>, IAsyncCommandHandler<TCommand, TResult> or IAsyncCommandHandler<TCommand, TResult> where TCommand is the class created above and TResult the objet to be sent back if required.
   ```csharp
   public class AsyncCommandHandler : IAsyncCommandHandler<TestCommand>
   {